 Investment Potential:

 The Catch: Water Scarcity.
 In the summers of 2024 and 2025, Shela faced severe water issues.
 While AUDA is laying new pipelines, you must check the "Water Tanker" register of the society before buying.
-If they are ordering 10 tankers a day, run away.
+If they are ordering 10 tankers a day, avoid that scheme for investment.

 3. The GIFT City Impact Zone (Raysan, Kudasan, Randesan)